Fast computation and theoretical guarantees for the NPMLE in exponential family mixtures: Main results

 The construction is summarized in Algorithm~\ref{alg:gaussian-quadrature}.
 This procedure naturally includes the discrete setting discussed above.
 Indeed, it suffices to take \(J_n = |X|_n + 1\), in which case \(P_{J_n} = P_n\), and therefore \(\hat g_{J_n} = \hat g\).
 By contrast, in many important cases, such as \ref{(SC)} and \ref{(GL)}, one typically has \(P_{J_n}\neq P_n\) unless \(J_n=n\), where no computational savings are obtained.
 This motivates the question of how large \(J_n\) should be in order for \(\hat{g}_{J_n}\) to be sufficiently close to \(\hat g\) under an appropriate criterion.

 In classical discussions of NPMLE computation, one seeks an estimator \(\tilde g\in\mathcal G\) satisfying the likelihood criterion

 where \(\{\Delta_n\}_{n\ge 1}\) is a sequence of tolerance levels.
-The presence of the a positive gap \(\Delta_n\) in \eqref{eq:LRT} is computationally unavoidable because \(\mathcal G\) is infinite-dimensional.
+The presence of a positive gap \(\Delta_n\) in \eqref{eq:LRT} is computationally unavoidable because \(\mathcal G\) is infinite-dimensional.
 Given a candidate \(\tilde g\), one can often compute an upper bound on this likelihood gap without explicitly evaluating \(\hat g\); see Section 6.4 of \citet{lindsay1995mixture}.
 The central question is therefore how small \(\Delta_n\) must be for the approximate NPMLE \(\tilde g\) to inherit the key statistical properties of \(\hat g\).

-The answer depends on the statistical task at hand.
-If \(\Delta_n=o(1)\), then \(\tilde g\) is asymptotically indistinguishable from \(\hat g\) from the perspective of likelihood ratio testing, and is therefore suitable for certain testing procedures, such as homogeneity tests \citep{azais2009likelihood,gu2018testing}.
-Moreover, for the Gaussian location model, \citet{zhang2009generalized} and \citet{jiang2009general} showed that the plug-in estimators based on \(\tilde g\) achieve nearly parametric performance in both density estimation and empirical Bayes estimation whenever \(\Delta_n\) is of logarithmic order, that is, \(\Delta_n = O\bigl((\log n)^\gamma\bigr)\) for some \(\gamma>0\).
-An analogous result is also available for the Poisson model \citep{jana2025optimal}.
-For these two models, our recent work \citet{zhang2026adaptivity} further shows that the plug-in estimators based on \(\tilde g\) attain exact parametric performance in these estimation tasks when \(\Delta_n = O(1)\), provided that the true mixing distribution \(g_0\) is finitely discrete and \(\Theta_0\) is bounded.
+The answer is task-dependent: different inferential goals require different levels of likelihood accuracy.
+We give a brief discussion of known tolerance requirements in Section~\ref{sec:tolerance}.

 Our main result characterizes the relationship between $J_n$ and $\Delta_n$ when $\tilde{g} = \hat{g}_{J_n}$.

 \begin{theorem} Assume \ref{(EF)}.
 Let \(\{M_n\}_{n\ge1}\) be a sequence of positive numbers such that